 Sources & Citations

-- Centers for Disease Control and Prevention, Health Information for Travelers to Indonesia.
-Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/indonesia [accessed 18 May 2018]
+- Centres for Disease Control and Prevention.
+Travelers Health – Indonesia.
+Available at: https://wwwnc.cdc.gov/travel/destinations/traveler/none/indonesia [accessed 01 April 2020].

 - Centres for Disease Control and Prevention.
-Traveller’s Health Pack Smart.
-Available at: https://wwwnc.cdc.gov/travel/page/pack-smart [accessed 16 July 2018].
+Traveler’s Health Pack Smart.
+Available at: https://wwwnc.cdc.gov/travel/page/pack-smart [accessed 01 April 2020].